Submission (2004 film): Motivation

-Writer Hirsi Ali has said "it is written in the Koran a woman may be slapped if she is disobedient.
+Writer Hirsi Ali has said "it is written in the Quran a woman may be slapped if she is disobedient.
 This is one of the evils I wish to point out in the film".
-In an answer to a question about whether the film would offend Muslims, Hirsi Ali said that "if you're a Muslim woman and you read the Koran, and you read in there that you should be raped if you say 'no' to your husband, that is offensive.
+In an answer to a question about whether the film would offend Muslims, Hirsi Ali said that "if you're a Muslim woman and you read the Quran, and you read in there that you should be raped if you say 'no' to your husband, that is offensive.
 And that is insulting."

 Director Theo Van Gogh, who was known as a controversial and provocative personality, called the film a "political pamphlet."

 Reception

 The film drew praise for portraying the ways in which women are abused in accordance with fundamentalist Islamic law, as well as anger for criticising Islamic canon itself.
 It drew the following comment from movie critic Phill Hall, "Submission was bold in openly questioning misogyny and a culture of violence against women because of Koranic interpretations.
 The questions raised in the film deserve to be asked: is it divine will to assault or kill women?
 Is there holiness in holding women at substandard levels, denying them the right to free will and independent thought?
 And ultimately, how can such a mindframe exist in the 21st century?"
 Film critic Dennis Lim, on the other hand, stated that, "It's depressing to think that this morsel of glib effrontery could pass as a serious critique of conservative Islam."
 Another (unnamed) critic referred to the stories told in the film as "simplistic, even caricatures".

 After the film's broadcast on Dutch television, newspaper De Volkskrant reported claims of plagiarism against Hirsi Ali and Van Gogh, made by Internet journalist Francisco van Jole.
 Van Jole said the duo had "aped" the ideas of Iranian-American video artist Shirin Neshat.
 Neshat's work, which made abundant use of Persian calligraphy projected onto bodies, had been shown in the Netherlands in 1997 and 2000.